lephuocdat2000/statistic_data_ocr/README.md

 # statistic_data_ocr
-This repository is created to visualize the distribution of fields in dataset, which help researcher acquire more intuitive knowledge about dataset
+This repository is created to visualize the distribution of fields in dataset, which help researcher acquires more intuitive knowledge about dataset